 Common characteristics and services

 In general, cloud service providers make their offerings available as an on-demand, self-provisioning purchase.
-Additionally, customers can pay for the cloud-based services on a subscription basis -- for example, under a monthly or quarterly billing structure.
+Customers can pay for the cloud-based services on a subscription basis -- for example, under a monthly or quarterly billing structure.

-Some cloud service providers have differentiated themselves by tailoring their offerings to a vertical market's requirements.
-Their cloud-based services might seek to deliver industry-specific functionality or help users meet certain regulatory requirements.
-For instance, several healthcare cloud products have been released that let healthcare providers store, maintain and back up personal health information.
+Some cloud service providers differentiate themselves by tailoring their offerings to a vertical market's requirements.
+Their cloud-based services might deliver industry-specific functionality and tools or help users meet certain regulatory requirements.
+For instance, several healthcare cloud products let healthcare providers store, maintain and back up personal health information.
 Industry-specific cloud offerings encourage organizations to use multiple cloud service providers.

 Amazon was the first major cloud provider, with the 2006 offering of Amazon Simple Storage Service (Amazon S3).
-The growing cloud market since saw rapid development of Amazon's cloud platform as well as Microsoft's Azure platform and the Google Cloud Platform, and the three vendors continue to jockey for the lead on a variety of cloud fronts today.
-The vendors are currently engaged in developing cloud-based services around emerging technologies such as machine learning, artificial intelligence (AI) and containerization.
+Since then, the growing cloud market has seen rapid development of Amazon's cloud platform, as well as Microsoft's Azure platform and the Google Cloud Platform.
+These three vendors continue to jockey for the lead on a variety of cloud fronts.
+The vendors are developing cloud-based services around emerging technologies, such as machine learning, artificial intelligence (AI), containerization and Kubernetes.

+- Reliability.
 Reliability is crucial if customers' data must be accessible.
-A typical cloud storage provider's service-level agreement (SLA), for example, specifies precise levels of service -- such as, 99.9% uptime -- and the recourse or compensation that the user is entitled to should the provider fail to provide the service as described.
-However, it's important to understand the fine print in SLAs because some providers discount outages of less than 10 minutes, which may be too long for some businesses.
+A typical cloud storage provider's SLA, for example, specifies precise levels of service -- such as 99.9% uptime -- and the recourse or compensation the user is entitled to should the provider fail to deliver the service as described.
+However, it's important to understand the fine print in SLAs, because some providers discount outages of less than 10 minutes, which may be too long for some businesses.